devopscon/devopsisrael2013/README.md

 If you need it in plain English, here goes:

 This repo provides means to propose speaking sessions for the 2013 Israel DevOps Summit.
-To submit a paper, you have one of two options:
-1. Create a text document in the format specified in the `sample-proposal.md` file located at the root of this repo.
-2. Email your proposal to propose@devopscon.com.
+To submit a proposal, fork the repo, add a text file name `your-session.md` (there's a sample template named `sample-proposal.md` in this repo), and submit a pull request.
+Alternatively, if you're not into github, email your proposal to propose@devopscon.com.
 In your email, make sure to specify the following:

 - Session title
 - Session abstract
 - Speaker bio
 - Any references for the speaker's record - videos, slide decks, etc.